phetsims/qa/doc/qa-book.md

 #### Login Wrapper Test

-* Add this to the end of the link to test: ```/wrappers/login/?wrapper=record&validationRule=validateDigits&&numberOfDigits=5&promptText=ENTER_A_5_DIGIT_NUMBER```
+* Add this to the end of the link to test: `/wrappers/login/?wrapper=record&validationRule=validateDigits&&numberOfDigits=5&promptText=ENTER_A_5_DIGIT_NUMBER`.
-* Successful login should take you to the record wrapper
+* Successful login should take you to the record wrapper.
-* Test that the login `phettest` successfully loads
+* Test that the login `phettest` successfully loads.
-* Test that a five digit number successfully loads
+* Test that a five digit number successfully loads.
-* Once on the record wrapper, type `window.sessionStorage` into the console, and make sure that the key `phet.metacog.learner_id` has a value of the login id you provided it.
+* Once on the record wrapper, type `window.sessionStorage` into the console, and make sure that the key `phet.metacog.learner_id` has a value of the login ID you provided it.

 #### Simulation Wrapper Test